NASA-PDS/naif-pds4-bundler/docs/source/31_step_1_preparing_data.rst

 ``\begindata`` tokens, each on a line by itself.
 Any number of comment sections intermixed with the data sections can be included in the file.
 Modifying comments in a text file can be done using any text editor.
-When modification are made to the file comments, the file version should be increased and the scope of the comment modifications should be mentioned in the version section of the comments.
+When modifications are made to the file comments, the file version should be increased and the scope of the comment modifications should be mentioned in the version section of the comments.